webaverse/docs/docs/engineering/blockchain/smart-contracts-integration.md

 #### Return
 * voucher: {string}
-A Stringified object signed by the user metamask wallet that contains tokenId, nonce, expiry, and user wallet's signature.
+A Stringified object signed by the user metamask wallet that contains tokenId, nonce, expiry, and user's wallet signature.

 ---